 CURRENT REQUIREMENTS PROPOSED REFORMS COMMENTS 3.1 Recordings and Live-Streaming of All Cou 3.1 Recordings and Live-Streaming of All Council Meetings Currently, local governments are only required to make written minutes of meetings.
 While there is no legal requirement for livestreaming or video or audio recording of council meetings, many local governments now stream and record their meetings.
 Complaints relating to behaviours and decisions at meetings constitute a large proportion of complaints about local governments.
 Local governments are divided into bands with the largest falling in bands 1 and 2, and smaller local governments falling bands 3 and 4.
 The allocation of local governments into bands is determined by The Salaries and Allowances Tribunal based on factors1 such as: Growth and development Strategic planning issues Demands and diversity of services provided to the community Total expenditure Population Staffing levels.
 It is proposed that all local governments will be required to record meetings.
 Band 1 and 2 local governments would be required to livestream meetings, and make video recordings available as public archives.
 Band 1 and 2 are larger local governments are generally located in larger urban areas, with generally very good telecommunications infrastructure, and many already have audio-visual equipment.
 Band 1 and 2 local governments would be required to livestream meetings, and make video recordings available as public archives.
 Several local governments already use platforms such as YouTube, Microsoft Teams, and Vimeo to stream and publish meeting recordings.
 Limited exceptions would be made for meetings held outside the ordinary council chambers, where audio recordings may be used.
 Recognising their generally smaller scale, typically smaller operating budget, and potential to be in more remote locations, band 3 and 4 local governments would be required to record and publish audio recordings, at a minimum.
 These local governments would still be encouraged to livestream or video record meetings.
 All council meeting recordings would need to be published at the same time as the meeting minutes.
-Recordings of all confidential items would also need to be submitted to the DLGSC for archiving. supported
+Recordings of all confidential items would also need to be submitted to the DLGSC for archiving.
+Major considerations around resourcing and records management requirements would need to happen to ensure Councillors and Staff are protected